Foreign policy of the Franklin D. Roosevelt administration: Worsening international situation

 Foreign affairs became a more prominent issue by 1935.
 Italy, under a fascist regime led by Benito Mussolini, invaded Ethiopia, earning international condemnation.
 In response, Congress passed the first of a series of Neutrality Acts.
 The Neutrality Act of 1935 required Roosevelt to impose an arms embargo on all belligerents in any given foreign war, without any discretion left to the president.
-Though he privately opposed the Neutrality Act of 1935 and its successors, Roosevelt signed the bills in order to preserve his political capital for his domestic agenda.
+Though he privately opposed the Neutrality Act of 1935 and its successors, Roosevelt signed the bills to preserve his political capital for his domestic agenda.
 In 1936, Germany and Japan signed the Anti-Comintern Pact, though they never coordinated their strategies.
 That same year, Germany and Italy formed a weak alliance through the Rome-Berlin Axis agreement.
-Roosevelt saw the threat that these rising powers posed, but focused instead on reviving the U.S. economy during the early part of his presidency.
+Roosevelt saw the threat these rising powers posed, but focused instead on reviving the U.S. economy during the early part of his presidency.
 Hitler and other world leaders, meanwhile, believed that the U.S. would be reluctant to intervene in world affairs.
 They saw the U.S. withdrawal from Latin America, the Neutrality Acts, and the 1934 Tydings–McDuffie Act, which promised independence to the Philippines after a ten-year transition period, as indicative of the strength of isolationism in the United States.

-In July 1936, civil war broke out in Spain between the left-wing Republican government and right-wing Nationalist rebels lead by General Francisco Franco.
+In July 1936, civil war broke out in Spain between the left-wing Republican government and right-wing Nationalist rebels led by General Francisco Franco.
 Britain and France remained neutral and worked to get the major powers to agree to an arms embargo on both sides.
 In solidarity with them, Roosevelt recommended to Congress a nondiscriminatory arms embargo in January 1937, and won near-unanimous approval.
 Though privately supportive of the Republicans, Roosevelt feared the Spanish crisis might escalate to a full-scale European war and cooperated with the other democracies to contain the conflict.
 He also did not want to alienate American Catholics, a key element of his coalition; Catholic leaders were mostly pro-Franco.
 By spring 1938, as it was clear that Hitler and Mussolini were aiding Franco, Roosevelt was considering a plan to secretly sell American warplanes to the Spanish government, but nothing came of it.
-As the Nationalists were on the road to victory in early 1939, Roosevelt would refer to the embargo as a mistake.
-Britain and France recognized Franco's regime on February 27, 1939 and Roosevelt followed on April 1, days after Franco achieved full victory with the capture of Madrid.
+As the Nationalists were on the road to victory in early 1939, Roosevelt called the embargo a mistake.
+Britain and France recognized Franco's regime on February 27, 1939, and Roosevelt followed on April 1, days after Franco achieved full victory with the capture of Madrid.